top of page

 The cost of the school and auditorium came to the moderate sum of about $83,000.
 This was the result of careful planning by the committee, the efficient labor of Mr. Kaiser, and the donated labor of many.

 In September of 1956, Pastor Ora Riemer accepted a call to New York.
 Rev. Edward Pankow was then called from Napoleon, North Dakota.
 He was installed in July of 1957 and served St. Peter faithfully until his retirement on November 2, 1997.
 Despite retiring, Rev. Pankow actively served the congregation in many capacities until his passing in January of 2012.
 Serving along side Pastor Pankow, was Rev. Richard Mundt who served St. Peter for many faithful years.
 Rev. Mundt took over administrative duties when Pastor Pankow retired in 1997 until Rev. Martin Hagenow was installed as the Administrative Pastor in November 1999.
 Pastor Hagenow served for twelve years until his retirement in 2012.
 He was able to serve with his son, Eric Hagenow, and daughter-in-law, Margaret Hagenow, in his years at St. Peter.
 He currently serves with Pastor Mundt in retirement roles helping out our current pastor, Rev. Dr. William Morris.
-Pastor Morris was Called in 2013.
+Pastor Morris was called as St. Peter's senior pastor in 2013 and still serves in that role today.

 When the new school was built, it was felt that it would serve for many years to come.
 The Lord, however, abundantly blessed the congregation with growth and enthusiasm.
 Once again the congregation showed its concern for Christian education.
 Even though the thought of a new church was in the minds of many people, they felt that the needs for Christian education needed attention.
 So, on August 22, 1967, it was decided to build an addition of three classrooms, and office, and a meeting room to the existing school.
 Groundbreaking took place on September 3, 1967 and the cornerstone laying service took place on November 5, 1967.
 The architect for the $80,000 was Thomas Schmidt of Saginaw and the contractor was S. Johnson from Bay City.